 In fact, if Moore did a hen (Henry) it would look like this.

-Henry Moore is famous for sculptures of people with smooth, little definition and hollow spaces through their bodies.
+Henry Moore is famous for sculptures of people with smooth shapes, little definition and hollow spaces through their bodies.
 He was inspired by nature and collected interesting stones, animal bones and tree roots on his regular walks.
-He created three dimensional works of art out of bronze, stone and wood.
+He created three-dimensional works of art out of bronze, stone and wood.
 He did much to promote himself.
-In the late 1970's his work appeared in more than 40 exhibitions each year.
+In the late 1970s, his work appeared in more than 40 exhibitions each year.

-Nobody before had created - Abstract, smooth, little detailed sculptures of people
+Nobody before had created – Abstract, smooth sculptures of people with little detail